Distinguished Professor of Psychology

 In 2008, the Association for Psychological Science (APS) awarded him the James McKeen Cattell Fellow award, citing his research and ideas that are “changing how we think about the nature of health.”
 Dr. Friedman is also the recipient of the career award for “Outstanding Contributions to Health Psychology” from the American Psychological Association (Div.
 38).
 Professor Friedman is an elected Fellow of the American Association for the Advancement of Science (AAAS); the American Psychological Association (APA); the Society of Behavioral Medicine, and the Academy of Behavioral Medicine Research.

 His newest book is: The Longevity Project: Surprising Discoveries for Health and Long Life from the Landmark Eight-Decade Study.
 NY: Hudson Street Press.
 Based on the most extensive study of longevity ever conducted, The Longevity Project shows what really impacts our health and lifespan—including friends, family, personality patterns, and work.
 It also discusses life expectancy and includes quizzes that can be used as a longevity calculator.
+To invite Professor Friedman to speak on this topic, please email him or go to Request Speeches and Presentations about The Longevity Project.

 Dr. Friedman is the Editor of the Journal of Nonverbal Behavior.
 His research on nonverbal expressiveness and personal charisma has been widely applied in health promotion, leadership training, medical education, and viral marketing.